The Risk Tax

 The transfer of large borrowing volumes from Kommuninvest to individual municipalities and regions would significantly raise the risk level in the financial system.
 Kommuninvest has large capital and liquidity reserves to be able to cope with market disturbances.
 Individual municipalities and regions do not.

-The municipal sector, and particularly the small and medium-sized municipalities, would thus have to deal with both extensive extra costs and increased difficulties in borrowing for necessary welfare investments – in, for example, preschools, schools, nursing homes, health centers and hospitals.
-This would happen in a situation where budgets are tight and investment needs are greater than they have been for a very long time.
+The municipal sector, and particularly the small and medium-sized municipalities, would thus have to deal with extensive extra costs in borrowing for necessary welfare investments – in, for example, preschools, schools, nursing homes, health centers and hospitals.
+This would happen in a situation where investment needs are greater than they have been for a very long time.